Partita for 8 Voices Roomful of Teeth

 PARTITA FOR 8 VOICES

-New Amsterdam Records is proud to announce the first-ever vinyl edition of Caroline Shaw's seminal Pulitzer Prize and Grammy Award-winning Partita for 8 Voices, performed by Roomful of Teeth.
-The album (pressed at 45 RPM and featuring artwork by DM Stith) will be released on November 18, alongside a digital-only EP of remixes created by Olga Bell, Lorna Dune, No Lands, Morgan Packard, Aaron Roche, and Violetness.
+The first-ever vinyl edition of Caroline Shaw's seminal Pulitzer Prize and Grammy Award-winning Partita for 8 Voices, performed by Roomful of Teeth.
+The album (pressed at 45 RPM and featuring artwork by DM Stith), is released alongside a digital-only EP of remixes created by Olga Bell, Lorna Dune, No Lands, Morgan Packard, Aaron Roche, and Violetness.

 The score’s inscription reads: Partita is a simple piece.
 Born of a love of surface and structure, of the human voice, of dancing and tired ligaments, of music, and of our basic desire to draw a line from one point to another.